Cooling process of substellar objects in scalar-tensor gravity: Brown dwarf stars

 \subsection{Numerical solutions}

-The equation \eqref{deg_ev} is numerically solved with the initial condition $\Psi=1$ at $t=0$ for the theory parameter $\Upsilon$ from the range $[-0.6; 1.4]$, where $\Upsilon = 0$ provides the Newtonian model.
-The solutions are given by the figure \ref{psi}.
+The equation \eqref{deg_ev} is numerically solved with the initial condition $\Psi=1$ at $t=0$ for the theory parameter $\Upsilon$ from the range $[-0.6; 1.4]$ {(see Fig \ref{deg1}}), where $\Upsilon = 0$ provides the Newtonian model, {and for a much tighter range $[-10^{-3};5\times 10^{-4}]$ (see Fig \ref{deg2}), as suggested by \cite{saltas}}. { The choice of the initial value of the degeneracy parameter comes from the assumption that, at the beginning, when the object is large, there is no degeneracy (one needs to remember that smaller values of the parameter $\psi$ correspond to a bigger extent of degeneracy, see the definition \eqref{degeneracy}).
+When integrating the equations, we assumed that $u = 0.5$ and $w = 1$ in \eqref{kram}, as suggested by the work \cite{don}.
+The value of $\kappa_0 = 10^{75}$ in \eqref{kram} was selected in such a way that the model reproduced cooling time of the Jupiter in the case of Newtonian gravity, that is, when $\Upsilon = 0$.
+The mass fraction of hydrogen and helium are set to be $X = 0.75$ and $Y = 0.25$, respectively, so $\mu_e=1.14$.} The solutions are given by the figures \ref{deg1} and \ref{deg2}.
 Using these results in \eqref{lum}, one finally gets the luminosity as a function of time, given by the figure \ref{tlum}.